uwcirg/stayhome-dashboard/README.md

 5) `nodeenv --python-virtualenv`
 6) `pip install -e .`
 7) `npm install .`
+8) `npm run build`

 ### Run
 #
 1) Run the script located in the `dashboard/bin` directory:
    * `dashboard/bin/dashboardrun.sh`

-Head over to `localhost:8000`, you should see: **Hi!
-From cookiecutter-flask-react**
+Head over to `localhost:8000`, you should see a list of patients as a Keycloak user with the `admin` role

-Try `localhost:8000/Patient` as a Keycloak user with the `admin` role to see a list of all patients.
+Try `localhost:8000/Patient` as a Keycloak user with the `admin` role to see a json list of all patients.

 ### Resources
 #